OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-12-21-Players_Discussion.md

 ### 2 - Worker node integration progress and issues:

+* Worker for these sites are ready : Myanmar (2), Bhutan (1), Monash, Indonesia, taiwan, UM
+* worker nodes for Vietnam site is not available due to unavailable connection

 ### 3 -Other topics: Kubeflow

 * Setup:
   - Create Cluster on gist-OpenStack Machine